httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ### Origin-scoped Headers

 Ordinary HTTP headers apply only to the single resource identified in the request or response.
-An origin-scoped HTTP header is a special response header that applies to all resources on the origin.
-Origin-scoped HTTP headers are intended to change the client's behavior for subsequent requests to other resources on this origin.
+An origin-scoped HTTP header is a special response header that is intended to change the client's behavior for subsequent requests to any resource on this origin.

 Unlike classic HTTP CONNECT proxies, a templated TCP proxy has an unambiguous origin of its own.
 Origin-scoped headers apply to this origin when they are associated with a templated TCP proxy response.
-Some origin-scoped headers that could potentially be sent by a templated TCP proxy include:
+Here are some origin-scoped headers that could potentially be sent by a templated TCP proxy:

 * "Alt-Svc" {{?RFC7838}}
 * "Strict-Transport-Security" {{?RFC6797}}